tiacsys/kicad-library-utils/README.md

 ## common directory

-Contains various python librarys used by the check scrips and the generators.
+Contains various python libraries used by the check scripts and the generators.
-**kicad_mod.py**: A Python module for loading, editing, and saving KiCad footprint files.
+* **kicad_mod.py**: A Python module for loading, editing, and saving KiCad footprint files.
+* **kicad_sym.py**: A Python module for loading, editing, and saving KiCad symbol libraries.

 ## symbol-generators